IshaanV27/FetchDesserts/README.md

 ## Features

-* Scroll through a variety of dessert recipes listed in alphateical order
+* Scroll through a number of dessert recipes listed in alphateical order
-* Select individual recipes showcasing a detailed view that includes meal name, instructucions, and ingredients
+* Select individual recipes showcasing a detailed view that includes meal name, instructions, ingredients, and measurements
-* Filters out any null or empty values received from TheMealDB API prior to being displayed
+* Filters out any nil or null values received from TheMealDB API prior to being displayed
+* Follows MVVM design pattern

 ## Requirements